prashant-kikani/prashant-kikani.github.io/_posts/2026-2-8-impossible-human.markdown

 Finally, there is the evidence of our clumsy evolution.
 Humans are one of the few mammals that cannot produce their own Vitamin C. Dogs, cats, and cows make it internally.

 **The Accident:**
 About 60 million years ago, our ancestors lived in trees and ate fruit all day.
-Because their diet was so rich in Vitamin C, a random mutation broke the **GULO gene** (the gene that makes Vitamin C).
+Because their diet was so rich in Vitamin C, a <a href="https://prashantkikani.com/blog/unfairness" target="_blank">random mutation</a> broke the **GULO gene** (the gene that makes Vitamin C).
 *   Usually, a broken gene kills a species.
 *   But because they were eating fruit, they survived.